exasol/remotelog-lua/doc/user_guide/user_guide.md

 log.set_client_name("my-script 1.3.0")
 ```

-`exasollog` supports the following levels listed below.
+`remotelog` supports the following levels listed below.
 The default log level is `INFO`.

 <dl>
 <dt>NONE</dt><dd>no log entries are generated on this level.</dd>